lorenzobonaguro/cyCONDOR/README.md

 cytometry dataset, subset it or annotate metaclusters.
 Also includes several visualization tools to help in the interpretation of the data.

 **On hold**
-- Update to the latest version of R 4XX
 - Astir for automated cell type annotation - Have some code
 - ShinyApp (student project)